slockers37/obsidian-vault/Attachments/@zhaoSelfreferencedRefractive2022 2022-04-08 10.56.30.excalidraw.md

 As period decreases, stronger plasma wave at Na-MgF2 grating is generated while a weaker one at Au-ZnS grating.
-So, self-reference function is destroyed at theta_1 angle.
+So, self-reference function is destroyed at θ1 angle.

-With increasing period, distance between theta_1 and theta_2 increases while theta_2 and theta_3 merge into one. ^muzORF44
+With increasing period, distance between θ1 and θ2 increases while θ2 and θ3 merge into one. ^muzORF44

 Q: How does height variation of Au-ZnS grating effect the reflectance curve?

-A: It does not affect the reflectance angle but rather the distance between the angles theta_2 and theta_3 and also the reflectance depth.
+A: Refer to 6(b) fig. It does not affect the reflectance angle but rather the distance between the angles θ2 and θ3 and also the reflectance depth.

 In accordance with these, H5=d1+d2=56nm+20nm was chosen. ^5blBqd4p

 Q: How does height of Na grating affect the reflectance curve?

-A: The reference angle theta_1 decreases with increasing height because the average thickness of metal increases with height of Na.
+A: Refer to 6(c) fig. The reference angle θ1 decreases with increasing height because the average thickness of metal increases with height of Na.
 Additionally, the contact between Na and MgF2 grating increases as well with increase in height of Na grating.